 "This is a factually detailed, erudite, and imperative historical record of tobacco in China, compiled by experts in the field from both inside and outside China.
 It is at times technical, and at other times personal, poignant and philosophical.
 It does not mince its words as it looks both backwards and forwards in time."

 —Dr Judith Mackay, Senior Advisor, Vital Strategies/Bloomberg Initiative, Director, Asian Consultancy on Tobacco Control

 "Poisonous Pandas does a brilliant job of untangling the nightmare of cigarette manufacturing in China—for the first time, readers see clearly how the industry was built, and how much damage it continues to do to the world's most populous nation."

-—Peter Hessler, author, River Town> and Oracle Bones
+—Peter Hessler, The New Yorker, author, River Town and Oracle Bones

 "Part cultural and social history of tobacco in China and part backdrop to the urgent health crisis it has caused, this is a terrific collaboration exploring the social, cultural, political, and fiscal arrangements of one of the most deadly products in one of the world's most populous nations.
 It is the most definitive and comprehensive study of China's tobacco problem to date."